Updated: Aug 13

 The term "parental kidnapping" is thrown around a lot in divorce and custody cases along with the term "child abandonment".
 Both rarely apply to custody issues.
-This article will address "parenting kidnapping", click the link above to read about "abandonment".
+This article will address "parental kidnapping", click the link above to read about "abandonment".

 Parental kidnapping is defined by MCL 750.350a as "An adoptive or natural parent of a child shall not take that child, or retain that child for more than 24 hours, with the intent to detain or conceal the child from any other parent or legal guardian of the child who has custody or parenting time rights under a lawful court order at the time of the taking or retention, or from the person or persons who have adopted the child, or from any other person having lawful charge of the child at the time of the taking or retention."